evgenyneu/SigmaSwiftStatistics/README.md

 ## Setup

-There are three ways you can add SigmaSwiftStatistics to your Xcode project.
+There are three ways you can add Sigma to your Xcode project.

 **Add source (iOS 7+)**